react-navigation/react-navigation.github.io/docs/screen-tracking.md

 ---
 id: screen-tracking
-title: Screen tracking
+title: Screen tracking for analytics
-sidebar_label: Screen tracking
+sidebar_label: Screen tracking for analytics
 ---

 This example shows how to do screen tracking and send to Google Analytics.
 The approach can be adapted to any other analytics SDK.